asayuki/Ghost-Theme-Webpack-Boilerplate/readme.md

 This is a boilerplate for developing complex themes/applications for the [Ghost Publishing Platform](https://ghost.org)

-The boilerplate supports typescript, cssNext, Sass, and ES6 out of the box.
+The boilerplate supports typescript, cssnext, Sass, and ES6 out of the box.
 Tests, Linting, typecheckers, etc are left for the user to configure.

 ### Prerequisites